appwavelets/buildpack-deps-docker/README.md

 # rpm-deb-s3

-This docker image contains two packages for pushing RPM and debian packages to S3 buckets:
+This docker image is built from `buildpack-deps:stretch-scm`(includes a large number of "development header" packages needed by various things like Ruby Gems, PyPI modules, etc.) and contains additionally two packages for pushing RPM and debian packages to S3 buckets:

 * rpm-s3 python script from [crohr/rpm-s3](https://github.com/crohr/rpm-s3)
 * [deb-s3](https://github.com/krobertson/deb-s3)